scalar-labs/helm-charts/docs/getting-started-scalardl-ledger.md

    scalardl-ledger-ledger-57dcb56f58-mtrfc     1/1     Running     0          5m55s
    schema-loader-ledger-schema-loading-cscr4   0/1     Completed   0          8m16s
    ```
-   If the Scalar DL Ledger Pods are deployed properly, you can see the STATUS are `Running`.
+   If the Scalar DL Ledger pods are deployed properly, you can see the STATUS are `Running`.

 1. Check the Scalar DL Ledger Services are deployed.
    ```console